Quranic Dua for Marriage, Employment & Other Blessings (+ FREE Dua Printable)

 My Lord, I am in need of whatever good you send down to me.
 [28:24]

-There was such desperation and humility in his words that Allah (swt) immediately responded to him.
+There was such desperation and humility in his words that Allah ﷻ immediately responded to him.

 And thus, Prophet Musa (as) went from being unemployed to employed, homeless to having a home, and alone to having a family, within moments.

-That is the power of this dua.
-The words of this dua are general so they can be recited for any blessing your heart desires.
-Particularly, however, it should be recited when seeking three blessings:
+The words of this Dua are general so they can be recited for any blessing you’re longing for.
+Particularly, however, this Quranic Dua should be recited when seeking three blessings: